ruslanmv/ruslanmv.github.io/_posts/2023-07-30-How-to-use-Generative-AI-with-WatsonX.md

 ## Step 4 - Choose the sample prompt you want to use.

+WatsonX may be used for different applications.
+Let us examine some interesting applications.

 ## Summarization

 ![image-20230801170139495](../assets/images/posts/2023-07-30-How-to-use-Generative-AI-with-WatsonX/image-20230801170139495.png)

+Let us assume an user case where we have to summarize a discussion from a meeting transcript.

-- Meetings transcript summary - It is summarized the discussions from a meeting transcript.
+- Meetings transcript summary - It is summarized the discussions

 ![image-20230801170851255](../assets/images/posts/2023-07-30-How-to-use-Generative-AI-with-WatsonX/image-20230801170851255.png)

+We can choose the sample prompt paste the transcript if you have and just click generate.
+Here in this example we have used our flan-ul2-20b model.

+You have tune this output by changing the parameters of the model.

 - Earnings call summary - Summarize financial highlights from earning call

 ![image-20230801171015067](../assets/images/posts/2023-07-30-How-to-use-Generative-AI-with-WatsonX/image-20230801171015067.png)

+Here as well you can summarize bunch of text into simple paragraphs.
+Notice that not always the summarization can be perfect but can be a good starting point.

 ## Classification